ImroBr/phamwiki/draft_ETA.md

 * Requires an analyst with practical training and experience<sup>[[3]](#references)</sup>

 ## Best practices/ things to avoid
+ETA must conform to certain rules in order to applied correctly.
+At all times, these rules must apply: \
+1. Al probabilities must be greater than or equal to zero and less than or equal to one
+	$`0 \leq P(x) \leq 1`$
+2. Sum of probabilities corresponding to a horizontal chance node column must be equal to one

 Following are 10 tips for Event Tree Analysis<sup>[[4]](#references)</sup>:

 1. List the barriers which are designed to protect against the initiating event of concern in the same order as the one in which they would be called upon to act as an incident progressed, e.g. fire alarm before sprinkler system.
 This is because their order of occurrence may affect the outcome (in this case, whether building occupants would have a chance to leave the building before being sprayed with water).